 Maintain Consistency: When working on a project that involves both metric and imperial units, it's crucial to maintain consistency throughout.
 Choose a primary unit system (either metric or imperial) and convert all measurements to that system.
 This will help to avoid confusion and reduce the risk of errors.

-- For example, if you are designing a machine that uses both metric and imperial components, decide whether to use metric or imperial as the primary unit system.
+- Here's one way to look at it: if you are designing a machine that uses both metric and imperial components, decide whether to use metric or imperial as the primary unit system.
 Convert all measurements to the chosen system before starting the design process.
-This will ensure that all components fit together correctly and that the machine functions as intended.
+This will see to it that all components fit together correctly and that the machine functions as intended.

 -